-The best 5G network will have a good balance of speed and coverage with room to grow and add capacity as 5G adoption increases.
-5G connectivity is now available to millions of people in the U.S. thanks to improved support from phone makers and sub-6 5G networks.
+The best 5G network will have a good balance of speed and coverage with room to grow and added capacity as 5G adoption increases.
+5G connectivity is now available to hundreds of millions of people in the U.S. thanks to improved support from phone makers and sub-6 5G networks.
 AT&T, T-Mobile, and Verizon all now offer 5G coverage with sub-6 and mmWave.
 While AT&T and Verizon anxiously await the release of their expensive C-band spectrum, T-Mobile has the best overall 5G network thanks to its wide sub-6 at both 600MHz and 2.5GHz coverage with room to grow with mmWave and C-band spectrum in the coming years.

 T-Mobile's 5G network covers millions of people in the U.S., and if you live in an urban or suburban area, there's a good chance you have coverage.
 This is mostly thanks to T-Mobile's low-band 600Mhz spectrum, which offers excellent coverage and speeds comparable to fast LTE.
 T-Mobile is also continuing to improve its 5G network with Sprint's mid-band 2.5GHz spectrum in addition to its own mmWave spectrum.

 With this setup, T-Mobile can achieve greater capacity in dense urban areas while offering strong coverage in suburban and rural areas.
 You can check out T-Mobile's 5G coverage if you want to see if it's in your area, and if you have a phone compatible with its sub-6 5G, you'll be covered by the majority of the network.
-While it remains to be seen exactly how much T-Mobile will utilize mmWave in the coming years, it's large amounts of dedicated sub-6 5G spectrum gives it a significant technical advantage over its competitors.
+While it remains to be seen exactly how much T-Mobile will utilize mmWave in the coming years, its huge sub-6 advantage means T-Mobile can focus on developing its network rather than scrambling to catch up.